 The securities that we have positive intent and ability to hold to maturity are classified as held-to-maturity securities and stated at amortized cost.
 For individual securities classified as held-to-maturity securities, we evaluate whether a decline in fair value below the amortized cost basis is other-than-temporary in accordance with our policy and ASC 320.
-If we conclude that we do not intend or are not required to sell an impaired debt security before the recovery of its amortized cost basis, the impairment is considered temporary and the held-to-maturity securities continue to be recognized at the amortized costs.
-When we intend to sell an impaired debt security or are more likely than not that we will be required to sell prior to recovery of its amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
+If we conclude that we do not intend or are not required to sell an impaired debt security before the recovery of its amortized cost basis, the impairment is considered temporary and the held-to-maturity securities continue to be recognized at the amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
 In these instances, the other-than-temporary impairment loss is recognized in the consolidated statements of comprehensive income (loss) equal to the entire excess of the debt security's amortized cost basis over its fair value at the balance sheet date of the reporting period for which the assessment is made.